concord-consortium/collaborative-learning/README.md

 ### Standalone Document Editor

 There is an alternative entry point for CLUE available at `/doc-editor.html`.
 This can be used to save and open individual documents from the local file system.
 Remote documents can be loaded into this editor with the `document` URL parameter.
 The editor requires a `unit` parameter to configure the toolbar.
 The editor supports loading section documents or document content documents.
-It can load an exported document content which is typical or section documents.
-It can also load a raw document content which is the same thing stored in Firebase.
+It can load an exported document content which is typical for section documents.
+It can also load a raw document content which is the same format that is stored in Firebase.

 ### QA